 An unknow programmer at UNIVAC's headquarters in Philadelphia, PA, programs 'Melody Maker' for the UNIVAC 1103.
 The exact date remains unknown, but according to source it was prior to John Kamena's work in 1958. source

 The IBM AN/FSQ-7 is introduced in 1958.
-According to Doug Elliott, it was also used to play Christmas music, though the exact year remains unknown. source
+According to Doug Elliott, it was also used to play Christmas music, though the exact year remains unknown.
+Note that the IBM AN/FSQ-7 (aka Whirlwind II) is a direct descendant of the Whirlwind I, which already played music in 1951. source

 Music on the Pilot Model ACE, and later on the regular ACE machines.
 The exact year is unknown, must have been between 1950 (first running tests) and 1955 (Pilot ACE is scrapped). source